Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Introduction

-Traditionally, the statistical inference of shapes in TDA is conducted in persistent diagram space $\mathscr{D}$, which is not suitable for exponential family-based distributions and requires any corresponding statistical inference to be highly nonparametric.
-For example, \cite{fasy2014confidence} used subsampling, and \cite{robinson2017hypothesis} applied permutation tests.
+Traditionally, the statistical inference on shapes in TDA is conducted in the persistence diagram space $\mathscr{D}$, which is unsuitable for exponential family-based distributions and requires any corresponding statistical inference to be highly nonparametric \citep{fasy2014confidence, robinson2017hypothesis}.
 The PHT-based statistical inference in $C(\mathbb{S}^{d-1};\mathscr{D}^d)$ is even more difficult.
-With the Karhunen–Loève expansion of the SECT and the central limit theorem, some hypotheses on the distributions of shapes can be tested using the normal distribution-based methods.
+With the KL expansion of the SECT, we propose a $\chi^2$-statistic for testing hypotheses on shapes.
+Beyond the mathematical foundations, we also provide simulation studies to illustrate the performance of our proposed hypothesis testing method.
+Lastly, we apply our proposed framework to answer the motivating question raised in Section \ref{section: A Motivation Question}.